Nikhila-B/FSS17_Group_L/part5/README.md

+## How to Run

+To run, go to the part5 directory and run 'contrast_sets.py ../../auto.csv 10 10'.
+These are the arguments for creating the tree.

+There is an example output in **output.txt**.

-## Progress
+## Changes

-We've added the statistics tests (hedges and ttest) in the num class of tbl.py from part 2.
+* Added the statistics tests (hedges and ttest) in the num class of tbl.py from part 2.

-We've also added stubbed out methods in contrast_sets.py.
-We intend to fill these out once we get some clarification from Dr. Menzies or Jack next week.
+* Created create_sets.py in part5, which when run prints out the plans and monitors.
+* Updating tree code from part 4 to be usable from contrast_sets.py